manisha54/HospitalManagementSystem2/README.md

 -	The customer service will be available for 24 hours.
--  Privacy is the key of this application which won’t be leaked.
+-  Privacy is the key of this application.
--	This application keeps records of each and every inpatient and outpatient.
+-	This application keeps records of each and every in-outpatient.
--	The available doctors can be seen in just one click.
+-	The available doctors can be seen with a click.
 -	All information and data regarding the patient, doctor and medicine can be seen by any department easily.
 -	The patient can delete their history in one click whenever they want.